groc-prog/pyneo4j-ogm/README.md

   coffee = await Coffee(name="Americano").create()
 ```

-#### Manual indexing and constraints <a name="working-with-indexes-and-constraints"></a>
+#### Manual indexing and constraints <a name="manual-indexing-and-constraints"></a>

 By default, the client will automatically create any indexes and constraints defined on models when registering them.
-If you want to disable this behavior, you can do so by passing the `skip_indexes` and `skip_constraints` arguments to the `connect()` method when connecting to a database instance.
+If you want to disable this behavior, you can do so by passing the `skip_indexes` and `skip_constraints` arguments to the `connect()` method when connecting your client to a database.

 If you want to create custom indexes and constraints, or want to add additional indexes/constraints later on (which should probably be done on the models themselves), you can do so by calling the `create_index()` and `create_constraint()` methods on the client.